Geometric Study on Canonical Nonlinearity for FCC-based Binary Alloys: Conclusions

 \section{Conclusions}

-We investigate nonliear character in canonical ensemble of canonical nonlinearity (CN), i.e., the correspondence between a set of potential energy surface and microscopic configuration in thermodynamic equilibrium, based on the correlation between special vector field of ASDF on configuration space and KL divergences on statistical manifold, which can be decomposed into local CN information of DG and non-local information of NS.
-We find that the DG contains comparable amount of CN information as ASDF, where their correlation for different sets of SDFs can be well-interpreted in terms of the difference in pair coordination number.
-Meanwhile, non-local CN information of NS does not exhibit clear correlation to ASDF.
-The average of NS over all configuration can be well characterized by propery-normalized Hausdorff distance in configurational polyhedra between practical and artificially-separable system, which indicates that average of non-local CN information has profound connection to the geometric configuration of ground-state structures in configuration space.
+We investigate nonliear character in canonical ensemble of canonical nonlinearity (CN), i.e., the correspondence between a set of potential energy surface and microscopic configuration in thermodynamic equilibrium, based on the correlation between special vector field on configuration space and KL divergences on statistical manifold, which can be decomposed into local and nonlocal information about CN.
+We find that the local nonlinearity exhibit strong positive correlation with absolute of the vector field, which can be well-characterized in terms of the difference in pair coordination number.
+Meanwhile, the nonlocal nonlinearity does not exhibit clear correlation to the vector field.
+The average of nonlocal nonlinearity over all configuration can be well characterized by the normalized Hausdorff distance in configurational polyhedra between practical and SDF-separable system, which indicates that averaged of nonlocal nonlinearity has profound connection to the geometric configuration of ground-state structures in configuration space.